-ADMG is a Scottish organisation which was established in January 1992.
-Its function is to represent its member Deer Management Groups, currently around 50 in number and mainly covering the open hill red deer range and adjoining land.
+ADMG is the Scottish organisation established in January 1992 to represent its member Deer Management Groups, currently around 50 in number and mainly covering the open hill red deer range and adjoining land.

-In the Constitution, its role is described as:
+In its Constitution, ADMG’s role is described as:

 - Regular liaison with appropriate Government agencies and Non-Government Organisations.

-In short, we are committed to the welfare of deer and their habitat through sustainable management practices and protecting employment and rural communities where deer management is a major economic land use.
+In short, ADMG is committed to the welfare of deer and their habitat through sustainable management practices and protecting employment and rural communities where deer management is a major economic land use.

 - The National Access Forum